KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 Like the number 1,
 appearing only once in an infinite sequence,
 yet recurring in 11, in 21, in 101 —
-so too may a soul’s frequency
+so too may a soul's frequency
 arise again.

 Not as self,